 The time blocking approach to scheduling allows you to get away from the defensive approach to work, in which you’re constantly fielding tasks, emails, and requests as they crop up throughout the day.

-Instead, this creates a more deliberate and regimented structure for the workday so you can get into flow and deep work with minimal distractions.
+Instead, this creates a more deliberate and regimented structure for the workday so you can get into the flow and deep work with minimal distractions.

 Why time blocking matters